harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Similar diets followed including Cyclical Ketogenic Dieting (CKD) variously known as the "Ultimate Diet," the "High-Fat Diet," the "Anabolic Diet," "Bodyopus," the "Metabolic Diet," "Anabolic Solution," and the "Ultimate Diet 2.0."

-## Estrogen - Women &amp; GHRH/GHRP-6
+## Estrogen - Women & GHRH/GHRP-6

 ESTROGEN

 Well DHEA conversion to estrogen has a pronounced positive effect on GH.

-But I wonder...if you have a big fat pad &amp;amp; are an older guy or even a younger guy with a hormonal profile skewed toward "excess" estrogen already...whether DHEA will have a positive impact on GH production.
+But I wonder...if you have a big fat pad & are an older guy or even a younger guy with a hormonal profile skewed toward "excess" estrogen already...whether DHEA will have a positive impact on GH production.

 Conversely what happens when we reduce either estrogen or its ability to act...